Mudd Law Offices

 Macumber v.
 West Suburban Medical Center, et al., 04 L 11415 (Circuit Court of Cook County, Illinois)

-We represent the Plaintiffs in this action brought against the Defendants for defamation, false light, tortious interference with business relations, and other related claims.
+We represented the Plaintiffs in this action brought against the Defendants for defamation, false light, tortious interference with business relations, and other related claims.

 iParenting v.
 Auerbach, 04 C 3840 (United States District Court, Northern District of Illinois)